ElaineNg94/MechaCar_Statistical_Analysis/README.md

 **_What statistical test would you use to test the hypothesis?
 And why?_**

 I would use a t.test to test this hypothesis because it can help compare data the of the different cars, which is similar to the t.test we did in deliverable 3.
 A t.test could help us to compare each individual car to the overall average numbers.
-I would also make a line plot using ggplot2 to help visualize the data better and to show the relationship between variables better.
+I would also make a line plot using ggplot2 to help visualize the data better and to show the relationship between the variables better.

 **_What data is needed to run the statistical test?_**